AgileDataScientist/python_learning-applications/README.md

-# Tech With Tim Applications
+# Python Learning Applications

 ## Multi Clipboard Application

 ### Virtual Environment
-Start the virtual environment
+Within the Multiclipboard directory, start the virtual environment with this command:
   - ./base/Scripts/activate

+Within the Weather and Email directories, start the virtual environment with this command:
+  - ../_python_learning_applications/tech_with_tim/multiclipboard/base/Scripts/activate

 ### File Structure
 _python_learning-applications